 - Rice - I prefer medium white rice for this recipe, but any white rice works.
 The big question is whether to rinse it.
 Check the package—some enriched rice brands advise against rinsing to keep added nutrients.
 Rinsing removes excess starch and debris, resulting in fluffier, less sticky rice, but if you prefer stickier rice, you can skip it.
 For this recipe, it’s up to you!
 If you are concerned about arsenic in rice, read How to Cook Rice to Lower Arsenic Levels from NutritionFacts.org.

-- Adobo Seasoning - Adobo seasoning is widely available in most grocery stores' spice aisles, although it may also be found in the international or Latin food section.
-I highly recommend this seasoning in your spice collection.
-This versatile seasoning can be used to enhance the flavor of any dish.
-Use it as a quick, delicious tofu, fries, and beans seasoning.
+- Adobo Seasoning - This versatile seasoning is widely available in most grocery stores' spice aisles, although it may also be found in the international or Latin food section.
+For a homemade version, try All Purpose Adobo Seasoning Recipe.

 - Bijol Seasoning - Bijol seasoning, popular in Latin American and Caribbean cuisine, adds a vibrant yellow-orange color to dishes and is often used as a cheaper saffron substitute.
 Made from achiote seeds and spices like cumin and garlic, it gives rice and stews a mild, nutty flavor.
 If you can’t find bijol, turmeric works as a color substitute, but it has an earthier taste.?